kotamorishi/rolling_galactic/README.md

 # Credit
-network_manager.py from pimoroni-pico under MIT license. https://github.com/pimoroni/pimoroni-pico
+Most of pico side codes are taken from PIMORONI's example.
+You can find original license text under credits directory. https://github.com/pimoroni/pimoroni-pico